-First of all, it’s a monotheistic religion, that takes into account judaism, christianity, islam and buddhism.
-It believes in one god, and claims that the messengers of each religion (Moses, Jesus, Mohammed and Buddha) were all saying the same thing from the same god.
-The simple message the Bahai live by is: “The entire earth is one country, and all the people its citizens”.
-They preach for oneness of deity, of humanity as a family.
+First of all, it’s a monotheistic religion that takes into account Judaism, Christianity, Islam, and Buddhism.
+It believes in one god and claims that the messengers of each religion (Moses, Jesus, Mohammed, and Buddha) were all saying the same thing from the same god.
+The simple message the Bahai live by is: “The entire earth is one country, and all the people its citizens.”
+They preach for the oneness of deity, of humanity as a family.
 Haifa just happens to be the global HQ for this faith.
-The gardens are considered the second most sacred place for believers, and are visited from all around the world.
+The gardens are considered the second most sacred place for believers and are visited from all around the world.

 What is this place?

 The shrine itself is basically the tomb of Bab, the herald of the coming of Bahaullah (The Bahai’s last prophet).
 He was executed in Turkey in 1850.
-Bahaullah himself visited Haifa 40 years later, and told his son that mount Carmel shall be the resting place of Bab’s hidden remains.
+Bahaullah himself visited Haifa 40 years later and told his son that mount Carmel should be the resting place of Bab’s hidden remains.
 And that is exactly what happened in 1921.
-By the way, Bahaullah himself is buried in Acre and his tomb is the number one holiest place for believers.
+By the way, Bahaullah himself is buried in Acre, and his tomb is the number one holiest place for believers.

 The tomb was initially very humble, consisting of only 6 small rooms.
 Between 48 and 53’ and was enlarged and reshaped to a neo-classical design.
 Another room (The Seat of the Universal House of Justice) was added between 1975 and 83.

 The gardens actually were added pretty later on and completed only in 2001.